On The War Memorial Trail…..The Knights of Columbus Auxiliary Services Supervisor Who Drowned In A Belgian Canal

 Teresa kindly wrote to say “… Thank you for all you are doing to keep the memory of soldiers buried in Holland alive.
 I am so grateful for your work and dedication to this project…” It’s an honour to tell these stories, and we are very appreciative of the effort that families put into remembrance and are willing to share photos and information.

 Thank you to Teresa Hennebery for sharing photos and information on her uncle, and to Henk Dykman for sharing a photo and initial burial information.
 Thank you also to Henk Vincent for confirming Joe’s original burial location.
 If you have a story to tell, please let Pieter know.
-Email him at memorialtrail@gmail.com, comment on the blog, or tweet to @researchmemori1
+Email him at memorialtrail@gmail.com, or comment on the blog.

 …Want to follow our research?….